 The final step in the implant process is to attach your custom dental restoration.
 When the implant has fused with your jawbone and the gums have completely healed, you will return to our Claremont, CA dental office for the final placement of your restoration.

 If you are only one missing tooth, your dentist will attach a dental crown to a single implant.
 If you have several consecutive missing teeth, the dentist will place a dental bridge to two or more implants.
-If you were missing most or all of your teeth, he will place your new implant denture.
+Our dentist will place your new implant denture if you were missing most or all of your teeth.